 Most of us are guilty of being ‘lazy consumers’ – signing up to an attractive 12 months initial package and then not wanting to go through the hassle of switching when it comes up for renewal.
 Companies understand this and generally try to tempt us to sign up to something like a security system, insurance policy or Internet service at a certain rate and then switch us onto a standard package once the promotion has been completed.
 This is almost always good for them and bad for us.
 This is why moving is your ultimate opportunity to think twice before you keep the same unfavourable plans.
 This article will examine why you should leverage moving to save money on telecoms.

 1. You have negotiation leverage when you move.

 It makes Internet Service Providers (ISP) nervous when you move because they hold nothing on you for a short period of time.
 You are disconnected and it is the only moment you are completely free from your current ISP.
 At all time, it is free to cancel your current plan.
-You should take some time to shop around and negotiate other packages available at your new address.
+You should take some time to shop around and negotiate packages available at your new address.
 You don’t lose anything by asking for a better deal – the worst thing that can happen if you falling off your current deal.
 The fact that you are on the move is the weak spot of your current provider.
 Use that negotiation leverage!